-BAFTA nominations' casualties: ‘A Very Long Engagement’ & ‘Million Dollar Baby’ among awards season entries shortchanged by new British Academy rules
+BAFTA casualties: ‘A Very Long Engagement’ & ‘Million Dollar Baby’ among awards season favorites shortchanged by new British Academy rules

-The problem is that several potential BAFTA contenders either have just been released or are yet to be released in the United Kingdom.
+The BAFTA casualties problem is due to the fact that several potential British Academy Award contenders either have just been released or have yet to be released in the United Kingdom.

 A dearth of both special screenings and screeners of a number of important films have resulted in fewer votes for movies that otherwise might have been top BAFTA contenders.
 Indeed, according to journalist Brian Pendreigh in The Scotsman, BAFTA voters received a mere 25 DVDs.